Web Ref: 4421

 • First Floor: Two double bedrooms (A/C, Smart TV) both with en suite shower room and doors to balcony with sea views.

 • Outside: Sun terrace.
 In-built barbecue.
 Shaded dining area.
+Poolside shower.
+Private on street parking.

-• Private swimming pool (6m x 4m) with ladder access.
+• Private swimming pool (5.5m x 3.5m) with ladder access.

-• On street parking available.
+• On street parking is available directly outside the villa.

 • Being located next door to Vasilikades means Anesis could be a good choice for an extended family or a group of friends who can be near to each other whilst retaining their own individual space and privacy.